numba/numba/docs/source/reference/types.rst

 ++++++++++++++++++++++++++++++

-Wrapper Address Protocol provides an API for making any Python object as first-class function for Numba jit compiled functions.
-This assumes that the Python object represents a compiled function that can be called via its memory address (function pointer value) from Numba jit compiled functions.
-Such the so-called WAP objects must define the following two methods:
+Wrapper Address Protocol provides an API for making any Python object a first-class function for Numba :term:`JIT` compiled functions.
+This assumes that the Python object represents a compiled function that can be called via its memory address (function pointer value) from Numba :term:`JIT` compiled functions.
+The so-called WAP objects must define the following two methods:

 .. method:: __wrapper_address__(self) -> int

             Return the memory address of a first-class function.
-This method is used when Numba jit compiled function tries to call the given WAP instance.
+This method is used when a Numba :term:`JIT` compiled function tries to call the given WAP instance.

 .. method:: signature(self) -> numba.typing.Signature

             Return the signature of the given first-class function.
-This method is used when passing in the given WAP instance to Numba jit compiled function.
+This method is used when passing in the given WAP instance to a Numba :term:`JIT` compiled function.

-In addition, to make WAP objects callable from Numba jit compiled function in object mode, the WAP object must also implement the ``__call__`` method.
+In addition, the WAP object may implement the ``__call__`` method.
+This is necessary when calling WAP objects from Numba :term:`JIT` compiled functions in :term:`object mode`.

-As an example, let us call the standard math library function ``cos`` within a Numba jit compiled function.
-The memory address of ``cos`` can be established after loading the math library and using ctypes package::
+As an example, let us call the standard math library function ``cos`` within a Numba :term:`JIT` compiled function.
+The memory address of ``cos`` can be established after loading the math library and using the ``ctypes`` package::

     >>> import numba, ctypes, ctypes.util, math